bonhamdaniel/prolog-basics/Factorial/README.md

-Program that computes the factorial of a given integer N.
+Factorial Program - computes the factorial of a given integer N.

 Usage Instructions (examples use SWI-Prolog):